jianshishen/course-recommendation-frontend/README.md

 Local:

+0. Open `config.json` in `/src`.
+Input the address of api server at `api_dev` as well as recommendation server at `recs_dev`.
 1. Run `npm install` to install dependencies.
-2. Run `npm start` to start the server.
+1. Run `npm start` to start the server.
-3. The website will be deployed to the link displayed on console.
+1. The website will be deployed to the link displayed on console.

 Google Cloud Platform:

+0. Open `config.json` in `/src`.
+Input the address of api server at `api_prod` as well as recommendation server at `recs_prod`.
 1. Configure Cloud SDK.
-2. Run `npm run build` to build.
+1. Run `npm run build` to build.
-3. Run `gcloud app deploy` to deploy the build to Google Cloud Platform.
+1. Run `gcloud app deploy` to deploy the build to Google Cloud Platform.
 Use `-v` to specify version.